EDI tool

 |--855.json

-As seen in the above project structure, the code for each EDI schema is generated into a separate module to prevent possible conflicts.
-Now, it is possible to build the above project using the bal pack command and publish it into Ballerina Central using the bal push command.
+As seen in the above project structure, code for each EDI schema is generated into a separate module, to prevent possible conflicts.
+Now it is possible to build the above project using the bal pack command and publish it into the central repository using the bal push command.
+Then any Ballerina project can import this package and use it to work with purchase order-related EDI files.
+An example of using this package for reading an 850 file and writing an 855 file is shown below:

 import ballerina/io;